New York has lost more than 800,000 residents to other...

 • Local property taxes.
 New Yorkers paid the second-highest rate of property taxes in the country, driven by school taxes.

 • State taxes.
 The Census Bureau also shows New York takes in more than twice as much in total taxes and fees as Florida and more than Texas, both of which have larger populations than New York.
-Within that total, New York has some the highest income and corporate taxes in the country, according to independent studies by DiNapoli, the CBC and the Empire Center.
+Within that total, New York has some of the highest income and corporate taxes in the country, according to independent studies by DiNapoli, the CBC and the Empire Center.

 • State spending.
 New York is the fourth-most populous state behind California, Texas and Florida.
-Yet New York state government spends more than Texas and Florida overall, according to the Census Bureau.
-The Empire Center, a conservative-leaning think tank based in Albany, notes New York state has the highest costs for the Medicaid health care system for the poor and working poor.
+Yet New York State government spends more than Texas and Florida overall, according to the Census Bureau.
+The Empire Center, a conservative-leaning think tank based in Albany, notes New York State has the highest costs for the Medicaid health care system for the poor and working poor.

 • Education.
 New York has the highest per-pupil cost for education in the country, twice the national average.
 The Census Bureau reported in April that school spending spiked by 8.9% in 2022 compared with 2021, the largest jump in more than two decades.
 New York spent $29,873 per pupil compared with $25,099 in New Jersey and, at the lower end, $10,315 in Arizona.

 • Unions.
 Public- and private-sector labor union agreements that seek better wages and benefits also drive up costs elsewhere as companies without unionized labor compete for workers.
-The Empire Center's Ken Girardin said that in addition to the added public cost of unionized workers in government, the political clout of unions have added to what he calls waste spending on transit, water and other infrastructure projects.
+The Empire Center's Ken Girardin said that in addition to the added public cost of unionized workers in government, the political clout of unions has added to what he calls waste spending on transit, water and other infrastructure projects.

 Demand drives spending